Lower of Cost or Market (LCM) Method in GAAP Accounting

 IFRS

 The Lower of Cost or Market (LCM) method is key in GAAP accounting for valuing inventory.
 It's important to know how LCM differs from IFRS inventory methods.
-This part looks at how LCM and IFRS are alike and different, and what this means for global accounting.

 Conclusion